BiTinerary/PocketServerPi/README.md

 - Captive portals and automated node/client pentesting.
 - [p2pADB](https://github.com/kosborn/p2p-adb) `if` new device connected via OTG? `then` run exploit.
 Save to microSD. `else` wait.

-## TODO
-- Wifi Mode automation and swap from Client to AP has proved to work reliably.
-Python scripts (switchAPMode/blinkPerOrder) should be moved, to /etc/network/if-down.d and if-up.d respectively.
-  - Python scripts should **not** have .py extension but `#!/bin/python` on line 0, also the crontab/Launch on startup can be destroyed.
-- Create a basic, generalized image (personal passwords/credz removed) so that USB to UART adapter is not needed for setup and can be accessed directly via SSH, Butterfly, Putty etc...
-- Boot as HID device, extending the "swiss army knife" capabilities to Rubber Ducky territory.

 ## Credit
 - [MitchRatquest](https://github.com/MitchRatquest) for contribution to auto install noVNC.
 [Here](https://gist.github.com/MitchRatquest/21805fc7c1534d99344acb627721630b)
 - noVNC, `nuf said. https://github.com/novnc/noVNC